 The purpose of this Remuneration Policy is to provide a clear direction and policy regarding the Company's remuneration policies and practices consistent with the principles in the UCITS Regulations and the Guidelines.

-This Remuneration Policy has been adopted by the Company solely in connection with its appointment as investment sub-adviser of the Funds.
+This Remuneration Policy has been adopted by the Company solely in connection with its appointment as investment manager or sub-manager of the Funds.

 This Remuneration Policy